 Engineering technicians and technologists are vital team members who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
 They work with engineers, designers, physical scientists or planners.

-As an engineering technician, you can work as a drafter, designer and engineering technician at such companies as Black & Veatch, BlueScope Construction, Burns & McDonnell, Kansas City Power & Light, Sega Inc. and many more.
+As an engineering technician, drafter, or designer at such companies as Black & Veatch, BlueScope Construction, Burns & McDonnell and many more.